 By connecting young African public library innovators with their peers outside of Africa, EIFL creates an opportunity for the librarians to expand their professional horizons, introduces them to new ideas and helps them see their own work and achievements in a new and different light.

-IYALI is a partnership between EIFL-PLIP, the African Library and Information Associations and Institutions (AfLIA) and the International Federation of Library Associations and Institutions (IFLA), and Aarhus Public Libraries and the American Public Library Association (PLA), a division of the American Library Association.
+EIFL-PLIP has involved various partners in implementing IYALI, such as African Library and Information Associations and Institutions (AfLIA), the International Federation of Library Associations and Institutions (IFLA), and Aarhus Public Libraries and the American Public Library Association (PLA), a division of the American Library Association.

 - Identifying young public librarians with experience of implementing technology-based services and community outreach programmes to meet people’s information needs, and a vision for development of their public libraries.

 - Organizing interactive and hands-on learning experiences of public library service innovations in developing and transition economy countries.

 - Awarding scholarships to IYALI participants, on a competitive basis, to attend the AfLIA conferences in 2018 and 2019 and to share learnings from the IYALI programme with the broader library community in Africa.

 "I would like to thank the EIFL-PLIP team and their partners for thinking about equipping young library professionals.
 In most cases, it is rare for young librarians, early in their careers, to acquire such an extensive exposure.
 This has opened my eyes to appreciate the profession far much more than I ever dreamed." - IYALI 2017 participant Bonny Olobo, Adult Library Officer at Kampala Public Library in Uganda.

 2017 - 2023

 In August 2017, 13 young public librarians from Algeria, Ghana, Namibia, South Africa, Tanzania, Uganda and Zambia travelled to Eastern Europe (Lithuania and Poland) for an intensive two-week learning programme.
 In Lithuania, they attended a workshop on public library innovation and visited public libraries.
 In Poland, they attended the 2017 IFLA World Library and Information Congress in Wroclaw.